We all do our best to avoid it, but sometimes small businesses and the self-employed can end up with a penalty from HMRC.

 Alternatively, you might consider applying for alternative dispute resolution (ADR) to avoid a court hearing.
 You can apply for ADR if you're trying to resolve a dispute with your personal tax and haven’t been successful through HRMC’s appeal process.

 During ADR, an impartial third party will act as a mediator between you and HMRC.
-The idea is that they will help you identify the areas that need attention and, where relevant, help to re-establish contact between the two parties.
+The idea is that they'll help you identify the areas that need attention and, where relevant, help to re-establish contact between the two parties.

 ADR is particularly useful if you disagree with HMRC over the facts of your case, or if communication between you and HMRC has broken down.